 20. You know for sure that your capacity for love expands with each kid.

 Maybe you’re happy with three, maybe you don’t want any more kids, but you know that if a fourth happened to come along unexpectedly you would 1) freak out because OMG, four kids, and 2) love that baby as madly as you love your other three.
-Because as crazy as they may drive you, your munchkins have shown you that a mother’s love truly has no limits.
+Because as bonkers as they may make you feel, your munchkins have shown you that a mother’s love truly has no limits.

 Though we didn’t choose to have a third kid, I wouldn’t trade it for the world.
 For sure, life with three children is chaotic and stressful at times, but it’s also filled with lots of life and love.
 Our family of five feels full, complete, and just right.